 - Is resourceful in proposing new programs, applying principles, and making suggestions.

-- Demonstrates leadership in promoting and participating in school activities.
+- Demonstrates leadership in promoting school activities.

 - Exercises positive influence on peers in upholding school ideals.